AlveusLabs/SN94-BitSota/docs/configuration.md

 ## Runtime tuning (environment variables)

-These env vars are optional overrides used by miner/validator code paths.
+These env vars are optional overrides used by miner code paths and validator evaluation.

 ### Miner